Frequently asked questions about MCT I FAQS about MCT. Facts about MCT oil.

 15. Can I consume MCT if I am on medication ?

-16. Are there any side effects of MCTs (Medium chain Triglycerides) ?
+16. MCT oil side effects I Are there any side effects of MCTs (Medium chain Triglycerides) ?

 There are no known side effects reported in taking MCT.
 But, depending on the individual’s tolerance level, some may experience a Gastrointestinal reaction especially when consumed on empty stomach.

 To prevent the side effects, it is suggested that new users start consuming MCTs (Medium chain Triglycerides) in a lower dosage (eg, half tablespoon per day), then gradually increase to 2 tablespoons / day.
 It is also suggested to consume MCT with or after meals.